 About this website & Stray Cats

 In admiration & support for Silvana Valentino-Locke's achievements with homeless, abandoned & feral cats, the design & construction of this website were donated by Robin Worboyes & Tony Merryfield.
-The public road sign was designed by Robin & was donated by the Worboyes family.
+The public road sign was also designed & donated by Robin.

 With thanks to Signcorp for a charitable rate & a job well done.

 The information in this chapter comes from the experience of active Rescue Centers such as Romney House, & some very real lost cat cases.
 The following pages offer guidance to those looking for their own missing cat, they will try to explain how to search methodically, successfully & how to avoid making mistakes.
 Below is one particular case, which taught some invaluable 1st hand lessons.

 The illustration within The Romney House logo is a loving memorial to an absent friend.